linagora/linshare/documentation/EN/epics/new-ui-user/Story-642-user-can-authenticate-using-username-and-password.md

    * After 15 attempts : account locked indefinitely

 - Error (1) and error (2) are not counted as failed authentication
+- When account is locked, I can see a message: "Your account has been locked for [locked time] due to failed login attempts"

 ### Postcondition

 - If I input correct log-in credentials, I am logged in and  redirected to LinShare homepage.